-Under the terms of Law 12, the word "deliberate" in the sense of deliberately committing a foul does not mean that the player intentionally set out to kick, push, trip, hold or otherwise foul the opponent.
+Except for a handling offense, it is not necessary for the player's action to be considered "deliberate" in the sense that the player intentionally set out to kick, push, trip, hold or otherwise foul the opponent.
 If that were so, the referee would have to be capable of reading a player's mind.
 Under Law 12, the referee makes a decision based upon what he or she sees a player actually do - the result of the player's action - not upon what might be in the player's mind.